geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 As per its [pricing](https://zeet.co/pricing) page, we can run one project for free with limited and shared resources.
 Time to dig more into Zeet:

+### Update: Mar 2021 - Zeet has started to charge

+Recently Zeet has deprecated its free plan and started to charge $5 for the single shared VM it used to provide free.
+I would recommend using [Qovery](https://www.qovery.com/pricing) as an alternative to Zeet which has a great free plan.

 #### Deploy Node.js Quotes API to Zeet

 Given you have [registered](https://zeet.co/new) on to Zeet with GitHub and you are logged into Zeet, follow the steps below: